15 Best Things to Do in St. Augustine Beach (FL)

 Anastasia State Park

-Anastasia State Park is a big hit with bird-watchers, hikers, and all-around nature enthusiasts.
+Anastasia State Park is a big hit with bird-watchers, hikers, surfers, and all-round nature enthusiasts.
 Due to its abundant amenities and convenient location, it’s where many vacationers in the area spend much of their time.

 St. Augustine Beach PierSource: Jon Bilous / shutterstock